dennis-fast/LFI_StableDiffusion/Textual_Inversion_Metric/README.md

 \
 Textual Inversion was not implemented when creating the dataset.
 A separate test dataset with Textual Inversion generated Cézanne landscape paintings was created [here](https://github.com/dennis-fast/LFI_StableDiffusion/blob/main/Textual_Inversion_Metric/StableDiffusion2_textual_inversion_image_generator.ipynb).
 The code for Textual Inversion training of Stable Diffusion can be found [here](https://github.com/dennis-fast/LFI_StableDiffusion/blob/main/Textual_Inversion_Metric/StableDiffusion2_textual_inversion_training.ipynb)

-TIDS1 - images created by Stable Diffusion 2 with textual inversion trained prompt: "painting in the style of <Cezanne>"\
+TIDS1 - images created by Stable Diffusion 2 with textual inversion trained prompt: "painting in the style of <Cézanne>"

-TIDS2 - images created by Stable Diffusion 2 with textual inversion trained prompt: "landscape painting in the style of <Cezanne>"\
+TIDS2 - images created by Stable Diffusion 2 with textual inversion trained prompt: "landscape painting in the style of <Cézanne>"\

 TIDS3 - images created by Stable Diffusion 2 with textual inversion trained prompt: "painting of the Provence in the style of <Cézanne>"\